Icelk/dotfiles/other-installs.md

 Smooth volume changer.
 Download & install both crates from [this repo](https://github.com/Icelk/pulseaudio-smooth-volume-change).

+# Iclu

+Iclu utils.
+Download & install all crates from [this repo](https://github.com/Icelk/iclu).

 # systemd-boot

 Run `# bootctl install` to install the boot manager.
 Then you have to add